aldebaran/qidata_gui/README.md

-**qidata_gui** contains Qt Widgets to display metadata objects and interact with it, and also provide Qt Apps
+**qidata_gui** contains Qt Widgets to display metadata objects and interact with it, and also provide Qt Apps bundling their use.